kmarkus/rFSM/doc/README.txt

    The =step= will attempt to step the given initialized fsm for n times.
 A step can either be a transition or a single execution of the doo program.
 Step will return either when the state machine is idle or the number of steps has been reached.
-The boolean return value is whether the fsm is idle or not.
+The Boolean return value is whether the fsm is idle or not.

    Invoking =run= will call step as long as the fsm is not idle.
 Not idle
    means: there are events in the queue or there is an active =doo= function which is not idle.

 4.3 Hook functions
 ===================